Guidance on how to study in Belgium. Top 19 schools and universities in Belgium, study fees, rankings

 - Main features of studying in Belgium for international students

 - Prestigious courses and programs in Belgium for foreign students

 - How international students enter schools and universities in Belgium?

 Belgium is a beautiful, cozy and safe European country.
-In addition to the greatest opportunities for tourism and gastronomy, it provides an excellent chance to get a quality education and a valuable certificate or certificate that gives the opportunity to continue education in Belgium and around the world or to start a successful career, build a career.
-For Russian students, this will also become a chance to learn more about art, culture, and get quality language training (for example, to learn business English) - educational opportunities are almost limitless.
+In addition to the greatest opportunities for tourism and gastronomy, it provides an excellent chance to get a high-quality education and a valuable certificate or certificate that gives the opportunity to continue education in Belgium and around the world or to start a successful career.
+For foreign students, this will also become a chance to learn more about art, culture, and get effective language preparation (for example, to learn business English) - educational opportunities are almost unlimited.

-For foreigners, certain quotas are established, varying depending on the citizens of the country: foreign students should represent no more than 2% of the Belgians.
+For foreignstudents certain quotas are established: foreign students should represent no more than 2% of the Belgians.
 You can get over the quota by paying an additional registration fee (from 50% or more of the official tuition fee): for example, you can get a scholarship from an international organization (UNESCO, NATO and others).

 The requirements for applicants are generally standard for European countries:

 - High language proficiency of English / French / Flemish language (TOEFL or IELTS certificate)